Nathan Healy

 Equity Fund State program If you meet certain criteria, California is offering rebates that help bring some of the original Net Metering benefits to lower income communities that missed out when CA switched to NEM3.0 Learn More

 The Disadvantaged Communities Single-Family Affordable Solar Homes (DAC-SASH) Program is a California state initiative designed to make solar energy more accessible to homeowners in disadvantaged communities.
-This program provides upfront cash incentives to help offset the cost of installing a solar energy system, making clean energy more affordable for qualifying households.
+This program provides upfront financial incentives to help offset the cost of installing a solar energy system, making clean energy more affordable for qualifying households.

-To qualify for DAC-SASH, you must own and live in your home, receive electricity service from Pacific Gas & Electric (PG&E), Southern California Edison (SCE), or San Diego Gas & Electric (SDG&E), and be enrolled in or eligible for the CARE or FERA income-qualified utility programs.
-Additionally, your property must be located in a designated disadvantaged community area.
-If you think you may qualify, you can visit the GRID Alternatives website to learn more about the application process and verify your eligibility.
+The program offers up to $3 per watt in capacity-based incentives.
+For example, if you install a 5-kilowatt solar system, you could receive up to $15,000 in upfront incentives to reduce your installation costs.
+To qualify, you must own and live in your home, receive electrical service from Pacific Gas & Electric (PG&E), Southern California Edison (SCE), or San Diego Gas & Electric (SDG&E), be enrolled in or eligible for the CARE or FERA income-qualified utility bill programs, and live in a designated disadvantaged community (DAC) area.
+If you think you might qualify, you can learn more and apply through GRID Alternatives, which administers the program.

 Ready to start saving with solar?